logzio/logzio-logback-appender/README.md

 ```

 ### Release notes
+ - 1.0.7
+   - Create different buffers for different types
+   - Moved LogzioSender class to be a factory, by log type - meaning no different configurations for the same type (which does not make sense anyway)
  - 1.0.6
    - Fix: Appender can get into dead-lock thus causing all threads logging to bloc
    - Refactored all Unit tests